 Because the use of draft mode is more of a convenience to help prevent Microsoft Word from crashing when opening large or complex specifications, we do not see the need to discuss further in an email discussion.
 Therefore, we simply propose to include guidance to use Draft Mode if such guidance has not already been given.

-Proposal 8: Adopt solution 26 by including guidance in the drafting rules that the use of Draft Mode in Microsoft Word can help alleviate loading and navigation issues in the docx version of the specifications, if not already present.
+Proposal 5: Adopt solution 26 by including guidance in the drafting rules that the use of Draft Mode in Microsoft Word can help alleviate loading and navigation issues in the docx version of the specifications, if not already present.

-2.2.8 27 – Produce 3GPP PDF version of the specification after each plenary

-Solution 27 is to produce a 3GPP PDF version of the specification after each plenary as described in Table 2.2.8-1.

-Table 2.2.8-1: Solution #27 – Produce 3GPP PDF version of the specification after each plenary